-Yes, you’ll lag more than a 1996 internet connection.
-But going without shut-eye for a long period of time, be it because of a colicky baby or an all-night binge of Sneaky Pete, does far more than mess with your energy levels.
+Going without sleep for a long period of time, be it because of a colicky baby or an all-night TV binge session, does far more than mess with your energy levels.
 When you’re sleep deprived, your brain starts rerouting the flow of resources to other areas.
 This, as you could imagine, is not good for the business of being you.
-And losing serious sleep makes you more susceptible to weight gain, heart disease, and depression.
+Losing serious sleep even makes you more susceptible to weight gain, heart disease, and depression.
 But those take time.
-What kind of shenanigans do you need to look out for the day after an all-nighter?
-Here are some of the strangest.
+So what kind of shenanigans do you need to look out for the day after an all-nighter?
+Here are seven of the strangest.

 You Might Feel Like You Just Took A Bong Rip

-But You Probably Won’t Have A Sense of Humor
+You Probably Won’t Have A Sense Of Humor

 According to several studies from around the world, the severely sleep-deprived often experience visual hallucinations.
 These can take the form of undulating patterns and lights, or distinct figures like animals and cartoon characters.
-Neuroscientists have discovered that staying up all night can cause a healthy brain to process visual stimuli in the same manner as a schizophrenic brain.
-But hey, at least you’ll have some company when you’re chilling in the nursery at 4 am.
+Neuroscientists have discovered that staying up all night can cause a healthy brain to process visual stimuli in the same manner as a brain with schizophrenia.
+But hey, at least you’ll have some company when you’re chilling in the nursery at 4 a.m.